deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Will shouting at us bring them back?"
 Kirk asked.

 "Wh-?
-Well, no..."
+Well, no…"

 "Then what good does it do?"
 Kirk folded all four of his arms.

-"...So, what, you're not even going to give the four of them any more than, like, a *minute's* consideration?"
+"…So, what, you're not even going to give the four of them any more than, like, a *minute's* consideration?"
 Lewis asked.

 "Lewis-"

 "Goddamn herd xenos, man, FUCK!" the human spun away into the back of the pod, slumped against the wall, rubbed his face and then barked an order at the pod.
-“Privacy field.”
+"Privacy field."

 It snapped on in a fuzz of white noise and mercifully obscured him from view.